minjo1234/TIL/3.Resource/CS/Cloud/AWS/Load Balancer.md

 ### Sticky Session (Session Affinity )

-- It is possible to implement stickiness so that the s
+- It is possible to implement stickiness so that the same client is always redirected to the same instance behind a load balancer
+- This works for **Classic Load Balancer, Application Load Balancer, and Network Load Balancer**
+- The "cookie" use for stickiness has an expiration date you control